pmem/llpl/README.md

    $ java -cp .:<path>/llpl/target/classes -Djava.library.path=<path>/llpl/target/cppbuild <class>
    ```

-## NOTES ON FUNCTIONALITY ##
-1. Currently only a single persistent Heap can be created.

 ## CONTRIBUTING ##
 Thanks for your interest!
 Right now, substantial architectural changes are still happening in the
 project.
 This makes it difficult to contribute code and difficult to effectively process pull